 For those of us that know which spill these photos came from, will also know it was nearly impossible to find a boom doing its job correctly.

 These photos show a lack of the very basics of boom deployment.
-These people obviously were not trained or missed the first talk on how to use boom.
+These people obviously were not trained or missed the first presentation on how to deploy boom.

 It is essential that the deployment be executed in a logical and well organised manner, first of all, in order to facilitate the work and, second and more important, to avoid damage to the boom.